Jaykul/DevOps2025/CLI Tools For DevOps/slides.md

 TODO: I need to publish that PowerShell Template

-Honorable mention to doggo, which is one of the nicest DNS tools, and to delta which is an amazing diff tool.
+Honorable mention to delta which is an amazing diff tool, and doggo, which is one of the nicest DNS tools...
 -->

 ---

-# E is for earthly<br/><div class="text-sm text-primary-lighter" style="font-weight:200;" >https://github.com/earthly/earthly</div>
+# E is for earthly<div class="text-sm text-primary-lighter">https://github.com/earthly/earthly</div>

 Earthfile is like a cross between make files and dockerfiles.
 It can build anything, and the builds are fast, cached, and consistent, running the same whether on a developer laptop or GitHub CI/CD.